![CDATA[ [if IE 9] ]]>

 Parents/guardians who have submitted a signed permission form must call the location each day of pickup and inform the location that the transportation service is picking up the child(ren).
 If possible, the parents/guardians must give the name of the driver who will be picking up the child(ren).At time of release, the transportation service driver must identify himself or herself to the person in charge, showing a valid driver license and proof of his or her relationship to the transportation service.
 The driver must sign the child(ren) out.
 Drivers must be instructed by the parents/guardians that transportation service drivers may not pick up students in the car line of the location.The child(ren) are then released to the driver.

-VansSchools and parishes may transport students in vans or other vehicles designed for 10 passengers or fewer, including the driver.
+VansSchools and parishes may transport school students in vans or other vehicles designed for 10 passengers or fewer, including the driver.
 Vehicles designed for more than 10 passengers may not be reconfigured to seat only 10 passengers, including the driver.

 A driver of a vehicle designed for 10 passengers or fewer does not need a commercial driver license.

-Youth BusesSchools and parishes may use vehicles designed for 15 persons or fewer to transport students within 25 miles of the school or parish.
+Youth BusesSchools and parishes may use vehicles designed for 15 persons or fewer to transport school students within 25 miles of the school or parish.
 Individuals who drive these vehicles must have a commercial driver license with a youth bus certificate.
 Every youth bus must have on the front and rear a plainly visible sign with the words "YOUTH BUS" in letters at least eight inches high.

 A school may not use a youth bus without the consent of the